canonical/ubuntu-server-documentation/tutorial/managing-software.md

 Reading package lists...
 Done
 Building dependency tree...
 Done
 Reading state information...
 Done
-The following packages were automatically installed and are no longer required: linux-headers-6.8.0-39 linux-headers-6.8.0-39-generic linux-image-6.8.0-39-generic linux-modules-6.8.0-39-generic linux-tools-6.8.0-39
-  linux-tools-6.8.0-39-generic
-Use 'sudo apt autoremove' to remove them.
 The following additional packages will be installed: apache2-bin apache2-data apache2-utils libapr1t64 libaprutil1-dbd-sqlite3 libaprutil1-ldap libaprutil1t64 liblua5.4-0 ssl-cert
 Suggested packages:
   apache2-doc apache2-suexec-pristine | apache2-suexec-custom www-browser
 The following NEW packages will be installed: apache2 apache2-bin apache2-data apache2-utils libapr1t64 libaprutil1-dbd-sqlite3 libaprutil1-ldap libaprutil1t64 liblua5.4-0 ssl-cert
-0 upgraded, 10 newly installed, 0 to remove and 0 not upgraded.
+0 upgraded, 10 newly installed, 0 to remove and 2 not upgraded.
-Need to get 2083 kB of archives.
+Need to get 2084 kB of archives.
 After this operation, 8094 kB of additional disk space will be used.
 Do you want to continue?
 [Y/n]
 ```